evanchooly/mongo-java-driver/docs/reference/content/builders/aggregation.md

 ### GraphLookup

-The [`$graphLookup`]({{< docsref "reference/operator/aggregation/graphLookup/" >}}) pipeline stage lets you look up and accumulate documents where a particular field matches a given field in then current collection and recursively those whose field matches the provided field in the result set.
+The [`$graphLookup`]({{< docsref "reference/operator/aggregation/graphLookup/" >}}) pipeline stage lets you look up and accumulate documents where a particular field matches a given field in the current collection and recursively those whose fields matches the provided field in the result set.

 This example computes the social network graph for users in the `contacts` collection: